-- developing a mild form of measles that lasts for two to three days – this is not infectious
+- developing a mild form of measles that lasts for 2 to 3 days (this is not infectious)

-This NHS leaflet tells you about the common vaccination reactions in babies and young children up to the age of five years.
+This NHS leaflet tells you about the common vaccination reactions in babies and young children up to the age of 5 years.

 Read the answers to other common questions about the MMR vaccine.